apache/helix/website/1.0.3/src/site/markdown/Quickstart.md

 ### Expand the Cluster

 Next, we\'ll show how Helix does the work that you\'d otherwise have to build into your system.
 When you add capacity to your cluster, you want the work to be evenly distributed.
 In this example, we started with 3 nodes, with 6 partitions.
-The partitions were evenly balanced, 2 masters and 4 slaves per node.
+The partitions were evenly balanced, 2 leaders and 4 standbys per node.
 Let\'s add 3 more nodes: localhost:12916, localhost:12917, localhost:12918

 ```
 ./helix-admin.sh --zkSvr localhost:2199  --addNode MYCLUSTER localhost:12916